Androsz11/Weather/README.md

 # Weather
-By this program you can see weather in termux.
+By this program you can see weather in termux and linux.
 To install this program type:-

 apt update && apt upgrade